‘I was the uglier sister’: Bella Hadid’s nose job at 14 speaks to a much wider problem

-This week saw two celebrities – actress Kirsten Dunst and model Bella Hadid – open up about their mental health struggles.
-Almost 15 years apart, their stories are very similar yet it’s the differences that are striking.
-Struggling with the stigma around mental health yet able to maintain some level of privacy, Dunst admits she had sat in her feelings for too long before eventually seeking help for depression at a rehab centre in 2008, whereas Hadid, a child of the internet, feels the full force of the impact social media has had on her mental health.
+Earlier this year, two celebrities – Bella Hadid and actress Kirsten Dunst – opened up about their mental health struggles.
+Almost 15 years apart, their stories have many threads in common, though it’s their differences that are probably most striking.
+Struggling with the stigma around mental health yet still able to maintain some level of privacy, Dunst admitted that she had sat in her feelings for too long before eventually seeking help for depression at a rehab centre in 2008.
+For Hadid, a child of the internet, such seclusion wasn’t an option, and she’s been suffering in plain sight for much of her life.

-Our understanding of mental health has greatly evolved in the intervening decade and yet so much of that is undone by the new technologies we surround ourselves with.
-Have our attitudes really changed or are we just finding new ways to censure mental struggles, especially in the lives of celebrities?
+While our understanding of mental health has greatly evolved in the intervening decade, so much of that has been undone by the new technologies we surround ourselves with… and Hadid’s crying selfies hint that we’ve only found new ways to censure mental struggles, especially where celebrities are concerned.

-Busy promoting her upcoming movie – Power of the Dog, in which she stars alongside Benedict Cumberbatch as a sensitive widow named Rose – Kirsten Dunst has opened up about how Hollywood and her old coping mechanisms took their toll on her mental health.
+We’ll come to Hadid in a moment, but first, let us discuss Kirsten Dunst.
+Busy promoting her new movie – Power of the Dog – towards the latter end of last year, Dunst spoke candidly about how Hollywood and her old coping mechanisms took their toll on her mental health.

-Revisiting that time in her life for a new interview with The Sunday Times, the Golden Globe nominee admitted that her twenties were some of the hardest years of her life – an admission that will probably come as a surprise to some.
-Establishing herself as one to watch amongst the Hollywood elite, Dunst was thriving professionally… but her personal struggles made it difficult for her to enjoy such newfound success.
+Revisiting that period in her life for an interview with The Sunday Times, the Golden Globe nominee admitted that her twenties were some of the hardest years of her life… an admission that will probably come as a surprise to some.
+Establishing herself as one to watch amongst the Hollywood elite, Dunst was thriving professionally, but her personal struggles made it difficult for her to enjoy such newfound success.